18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 Beyond establishing the next generation of prominent artists, visit the RISD Museum (20 N Main Street) to explore galleries and collections from around the world spanning millennia.

-Note: it’s pronounced riz-dee.
+Tip: it’s pronounced riz-dee.

-Both entrances are wheelchair-accessible and kids are always welcome at the RISD Museum!
+Both entrances are wheelchair-accessible, and kids are always welcome at the RISD Museum!

 Seek Out Public Artworks

-The Avenue Concept has been working across Providence and beyond for years to encourage public artwork from murals to sculptures and more.
+The Avenue Concept has been working for years across Providence and beyond to encourage public artwork, from murals to sculptures and more.

 Seek out the ones that interest you most from their artwork on display now — just be sure to search for Providence-specific pieces since they’ve expanded beyond the city.